hydropandas.io package

 • settings (dict) – settings for obtaining the right time series, see _get_default_settings for more information

-• start (pd.TimeStamp or None, optional) – start date of observations.
+• start (pd.Timestamp or None, optional) – start date of observations.
 The default is None.

-• end (pd.TimeStamp or None, optional) – end date of observations.
+• end (pd.Timestamp or None, optional) – end date of observations.
 The default is None.

 Returns